All Episodes

 That's not the implication.

-They tried to say, oh, Trump Tower that Donald Trump colluded with Russia.
+They tried to say, oh, Trump Tower, that Donald Trump colluded with Russia.

-So they what this is to me a misdirection.
+So this is, to me, a misdirection.

 Listen.

-But the important thing I think to remember that it gets said sometimes, but I don't think people focus on it enough.
+But the important thing, I think, to remember that it gets said sometimes, but I don't think people focus on it enough, that the case was about Russia.

-We've we've written about this.
+We've written about this.

 It was about Russia.

-Period full stop.
+Period, full stop.

 That was the focus of the investigation.

-So when the Papadopoulos information comes across our radar screen, it's coming across uh in the sense that we were always looking at Russia.
+So when the Papadopoulos information comes across our radar screen, it's coming across in the sense that we were always looking at Russia.

-I think the I don't know how long the FBI has had its focus on Russia, but it predates the Soviet Union and the FBI predates the Soviet Union and the Russian Federation.
+I think the, I don't know how long the FBI has had its focus on Russia, but it predates the Soviet Union and the FBI predates the Soviet Union and the Russian Federation.

 And so we've been thinking about Russia as a threat actor and the Soviet Union before it for decades and decades.

-All right, John Solomon is the editor-in-chief of just the news.com.
+All right, John Solomon is the editor-in-chief of justthenews.com.

 He's the one that picked up on this bombshell.